DHayes23/Team-Magenta-Group-4/README.md

 This project aims to deliver a fully functional, cloud based version of the Petclinic application.
 As per the project brief, in delivering on these aims we are to use the tools and workflows covered during our training to achieve the final goal.

-We are additionally required to document our work to a high standard and to present
+We are additionally required to document our work to a high standard and to present the final deliverable to an audience of stakeholders and assessors.

 # Team Members
 * Josip Kules